 - General Fund information for the 2025-26 fiscal year through December 31, 2025, which is presented on either a cash basis or an agency-recorded basis, and projected General Fund information for the remainder of the 2025-26 fiscal year, which is presented on a cash basis. - Estimated General Fund condition statement and estimated General Fund tax collections for the 2025-26 and 2026-27 fiscal years, as included in a report provided by the Legislative Fiscal Bureau on January 15, 2026.

-Requests for additional public information about the State may be directed to:
+Requests for additional information about the State may be directed to:

-Contact: State of Wisconsin Capital Finance Office

-Department of Administration

-Attn: Capital Finance Director
+Contact: Capital Finance Office Attn: Capital Finance Director